 Multiple Man

 Jamie Madrox, the mutant called Multiple Man, creates a fully thinking duplicate of himself every time he takes a hit.
-Each copy acts on its own, which turns him into a one-man squad in any fight.
+Each copy acts independently, making him a one-man squad in any fight.
 Three versions of him appear in the X-Factor art.

 Val Cooper